cnyvfang/PyFADE/README.md

 # PyFADE

-PyFADE is a MATLAB-aligned Python package for Fog Aware Density Evaluator (FADE) fog density estimation.
+PyFADE is an unofficial MATLAB-aligned Python package for FADE metric (Fog Aware Density Evaluator) fog density estimation.
 It packages the optimized Python implementation together with the original reference model parameters.
-The implementation is designed to match the MATLAB FADE code path closely.
+The implementation is designed to match the MATLAB code path closely.

 ## Installation